The worst interview questions can make what should be a professional, helpful conversation feel awkward or confusing.

 Job interviews should be an opportunity to showcase your skills, but some questions can make the process feel awkward, intrusive, or unfair.

-Here’s a breakdown of the problematic questions with explanations of why they’re bad.
+Here’s a breakdown of the problematic inquiries with explanations of why they’re bad.

 Questions About Personal Life